-If you get along with someone, ask for their contact info and try to hang out with them outside a meet up
+If you really click with someone, ask for their contact info and try to hang out with them outside Meetup.com

-Head home whenever you feel like it, but realize if you stick around sometimes a small cadre of people will go somewhere else after
+Head home whenever you feel like it, but realize if you stick around sometimes a small group will go somewhere else after

 If you've been at the event for a few hours and have had your fill of course it's fine if you want to take off.
 However, at social meet ups that start early it's not unusual for a smaller group to stick around and decide to go somewhere else after.
 If you click with them changing venues can be a good way to bond further and feel like you're really getting to know each other and are on the road to becoming friends.